o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/flexmatch/scripting.md

 The **AWS GameLift** provides Script Canvas nodes that make requests against Amazon GameLift to start, stop and accept matchmaking requests.

 There are synchronous and asynchronous versions for each action.
 Asynchronous nodes perform their operation in the AZ JobFunction and finish at some point in the future.
-These operations communicate through AWS HTTPS requests or over the network.
+These operations communicate over the network through either AWS HTTPS requests or TCP/UDP packets.
 Each asynchronous node has a corresponding notification handler node.

 ## StartMatchmaking